sidtuli/color-composition/README.md

 * Fix process directory function to handle sub-directories
 * Improve error-handling of current methods
 * Add ability to analyze gifs
-* Add ability to analyze videos
+* Add ability to analyze videos [possible notes](dcc.umd.edu/portfolio/radkins/2016/02/17/video-processing/)
 * Create function to extract frames from gifs
 * Create function to extract frames from videos
 * Improve comments on code and documentation